Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 Make sure you have the prescribed medications you and your family take regularly.
 Some insurances do not provide for replenishment of medicines until the previous supply is almost exhausted or runs out.

-If necessary, medicines can be purchased without insurance; weeks can pass without the ability to replenish the reserve, which will put your health at risk.
-During hurricanes, make a reserve of medicines with a reserve, because in the event of a storm, pharmacies will be closed.
+If necessary, medicines can be purchased without insurance; weeks can go by without being able to replenish the reserve, putting your health at risk.
+During hurricanes, make a reserve of medicines with a margin, because in case of a storm, pharmacies will be closed.

 4. Make sure you have essentials